 Thanks to the generosity of Shea’s Chase supporters, MHAG has been able to:

-- Have additional staff certified as adult and youth Mental Health First Aid instructors, which greatly expands MHAG’s ability to provide training in the community on how to recognize and aid individuals struggling with mental health challenges.
+- Have additional staff certified as adult QPR Suicide Intervention instructors, which greatly expands MHG’s ability to provide training in the community on how to recognize and aid individuals struggling with suicidal ideation.

 This tremendous growth in programs and individuals served would not have been possible without Shea’s Chase.
 Almost all of MHAG’s programs and services are offered at no cost to participants.